Contents

 Safe Stacking Height

-It should be no surprise that there are height limitations for stacking and storing materials in a warehouse.
-When a stack of pallets becomes too tall, it has less stability and is more likely to cause an injury when it falls.
+It should be no surprise that there are height limitations for stacking and storing materials in the distribution and warehousing industry.
+When a stack of pallets becomes too tall, it loses stability and increases the risk of collapse or injury.

 Safe Stacking Techniques

-There are a multitude of storage methods and techniques to safely stack materials in a warehouse.
+There are numerous storage methods and techniques for safely stacking materials in a warehouse.

-Using block storage for warehouses tends to result in the safest stacks, provided weight and height limits are followed.
-This means stacking items in “blocks” using wood or plastic pallets one on top of each other.
+Using block storage for warehouses tends to result in the safest stacks, provided that weight and height limits are adhered to.
+This means stacking items in “blocks” using wood or plastic pallets, one on top of each other.

 Other safety tips may differ depending on the stacking method; whether you are stacking manually or with a forklift.